rishabnarendra/LeetCode-Problems/README.md

+Power of Two
+Given an integer, write a function to determine if it is a power of two.

+Input: 1
+Output: true
+Explanation: 20 = 1

 Remove Duplicates From Sorted Array
 Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.